 Since its foundation Nordic Affect has combined new compositions with the music of the 17th and 18th century.
 This comes as a natural reaction to the vibrant musical life of Iceland, where music from ancient manuscripts is being rediscovered at the same time as new compositional computer software is being developed.
-Its members represent the new generation of period instrumentalists who share a passion for viewing familiar musical forms from a different perspective as well as venturing into new terrain.
+Its members represent the current generation of period instrumentalists who share a passion for viewing familiar musical forms from a different perspective as well as venturing into new terrain.
 Nordic Affect takes its name from the Baroque practice of inspiring different emotional states in audiences and communicating certain moods (or affects) through the composition and performance of music.